 Application to the fifth-year master's program can be made at any time during the senior year.
-For information and application forms, contact the Graduate Division at (570) 208-5991.
-Pre-registration for the summer and fall semesters takes place in March, prior to the summer program start.
+For application forms, contact the Graduate Division at (570) 208-5991.
+Pre-registration for the summer and fall semesters takes place in March prior to the summer program start.

-For admission information, please contact:

-Elizabeth S. Lott, Ph.D.
-Director of Graduate Programs

-elizabethlott@kings.edu

-Bernard J. Healey, Ph.D.

-Director, Graduate Program in Health Care Administration
+For admission information, please contact: Bernard J. Healey, Ph.D., Director, Graduate Program in Health Care Administration (570) 208-5900 ext.6083

-bernardhealey@kings.edu

-Visit us on the web at www.kings.edu/graduate